IVF with donor eggs: step by step

 What support will I get when having fertility treatment with donor eggs?

 We understand that there is a lot to consider when thinking of fertility treatment with donor eggs, and we are here to support you with all the information, advice and empathy that you need to feel confident in your treatment.
-Your local Donation Team will always be there to answer your questions, but there are also many other people to talk to at CARE.
-You may wish to have more than one appointment with your CARE counsellor, and there is lots of peer-to-peer support at CARE too, such as our regular online support meetings and our CARE Buddy programme, where you are matched with another patient at a similar stage of treatment to support and advise each other.
+Your local Donation Team will always be there to answer your questions, but there are also many other people to talk to at CARE, we also have our forum.

 If you would like to learn more about fertility treatment with fresh or frozen donor eggs, please call our enquiry team on 0800 564 2270 or email EnquiriesTeam@carefertility.com.
 Our very knowledgeable and lovely enquiry team will be able to talk you through your treatment options, answer your questions, and send you detailed information about every aspect of treatment with donor eggs.